HuemulSolutions/enola/docs/sending_data.md

 # 7. Documentation: Sending Data to Enola-AI

-In this section, you will find complete documentation about sending data to the Enola-AI servers, this guide includes step-by-step instructions and examples, along with explanations of the system's functionalities:
+In this section, you will find complete documentation about sending data to the Enola-AI servers, this guide includes step-by-step instructions and code examples, along with explanations of the system's functionalities.

+**Note: Before using the provided codes, make sure you have your Enola-AI token configured:
+To configure your token, you can follow the explanation in the [Getting Started](https://github.com/HuemulSolutions/Enola-AI#5-getting-started) section from the Enola-AI documentation.**

 ## Table of Contents